enel-gdh-educational/katacoda-scenarios/step5.md

 As a simple test write a `python` code that select the data in the *airbnb* databases:
-1. select apartments where the number of bedrooms = 2 and city is New York or Chicago;
+1. select apartments where the number of bedrooms is 2 or 3 and city is New York or Chicago;
 2. select apartments where the number of bedrooms = 2 and price is lower than 99.